PRESCOTT - The city is losing its third home furnishings store in less than three years.

 The New Mexico-based retailer opened its roughly 120,000-square-foot showroom in the former Wal-Mart spot in 2005.

-People like Mike Greenway, co-owner of Culinary Palette, were not surprised by the news.
+People like Mike Greenway, co-owner of Culinary Palette, were not surprised with the news.

 "This is pretty typical in this economy with the way things are going," he said.

-Sherri Jean, manager of Western clothing store Corral West, said business at the home furnishings store seemed sparse to her.
+Sherri Jean, manager at western clothing store Corral West, said business at the home furnishings store seemed sparse to her.